 Your running shoes can be the absolute top-of-the-line, but you’re still risking discomfort and even injury if you don’t wear the right kind of socks.
 These no-show, cushioned running socks help keep your feet dry, cool and free from a variety of potential injuries.

 The unique Drynamix fabric pulls sweat away from your feet.
 Plus, mesh panels made from reinforced microfiber provide plenty of ventilation.
 Your feet will stay cool and dry, even during long runs in hot weather.

 Each sock is made from 200 needle-count fabric, which is not only comfortable but also provides high-impact cushioning.
 Additionally, an enhanced Elastane band around the ankle helps prevent the sock from slipping down into your shoe.

 A hand-linked seamless toe box prevents chafing against the top of your foot, while both the heel and toe are reinforced with extra padding.

 Not all socks are the same.
-You’ll want socks such as these which are specifically designed to protect against the unique stresses caused by running.
+You’ll want socks such as these, specifically designed to protect against the unique stresses caused by running.

 - Socks designed for high-impact running

 - Elastane support keeps socks securely in place

 This low-profile belt holds a variety of essential gear on your person without affecting your ability to run.
 It features two zippered pockets plus two stash pockets.
 A flexible fabric provides secure, stable storage for keys, wallet, smartphone, and other essentials.